rolling-scopes-school/tasks/tasks/connections/milestone_4.profile_update.md

 **Score:** 55

 User can change and save his name.
-Application **should not** perform _get_ http-request `/profile` again to retrieve saved data, if _put_ http-request succeed the data from the form is used on Profile page instantly.
+Application **should not** perform _get_ http-request `/profile` again to retrieve saved data, if _put_ http-request succeed the data from the form is applied to Profile page instantly.

 ### Visualization